vijayladva/vijayladva/README.md

 - 👋 Hi, I’m Vijay Ladva
-- 👀 I’m interested in iOS and Android technology’s.
+- 👀 I’m interested to work with you in Nodejs ,iOS and Android technology’s.
-- 🌱 I’m currently learning Python for backend and website development
+- 🌱 I’m currently learning Python for backend and website development.
-- 📫 You can reach me at skype : live:ladvavijay.programmer
+- 📫 You can reach me at skype : live:ladvavijay.programmer or drop mail at ladvavijay1995@gmail.com

 <!---
 vijayladva/vijayladva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.